onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The great convergence

-Our ouroboros religion has an official logo - we’re ouroboros

 This is the mind melt - the collective mind melt is upon us

 We need an accounting system in which insider trading is not a thing